MariaStarPower/JavaScript-Practice/README.md

 # JavaScript-Practice
-These are basic JavaScript exercises.
+Here are some basic JavaScript exercises.